Bret's Recipe Collection

 Bret’s Pizza Sauce

 I started out trying to re-create the pizza sauce I remember from growing up near Buffalo, NY.
-I remember the sauce being less salty, more bright and tangy (but not spicy hot).
-I’ve since made enhancements for my own tastes, so even though it makes this ex-western New Yorker happy, you probably won’t find this sauce on a slice on the streets of NYC.
-The challenge is that we can’t know the balance of the sauce while still in the pot: the proof is in the finished pizza, once the sauce is applied to the dough, topped with cheese, and baked.
+It was less salty, more bright and tangy, but not spicy hot.
+I’ve made adjustments for my own taste now, and while it makes this ex-western New Yorker happy, you probably won’t find this sauce on a slice on the streets of NYC.
+There’s a challenge in that we can’t know the balance of the sauce while still in the pot: the proof is in the finished pizza, once the sauce is applied to the dough, topped with cheese, and baked.

 Ingredients: